 The authors greatly appreciate that the ATM surveys require an enormous effort by multiple groups of people, particularly the Advanced Survey Technologies group (Scott Mau, David Murfin, Danial Palance, Josiah Renfree, and Thomas Sessions) and trawl team (Noelle Bowlin, Sherri Charter, David Griffith, Amy Hays, Bev Macewicz, Sue Manion, Bryan Overcash, Bill Watson, and others from the SWFSC); the officers and crew of Lasker; and the Fisheries Resources Division administrative staff.
 Furthermore, the authors acknowledge that the methods used are the culmination of more than a half century of development efforts from numerous researchers from around the globe.
-Finally, we thank Paul Crone, Roger Hewitt, and Gerard DiNardo whose reviews improved this document.
+Finally, we thank Roger Hewitt, Gerard DiNardo, and Newell (Toby) Garfield for reviewing and improving this document.